Is Depression Hereditary Or Inherited?: Exploring Treatment Options For People With Depression

 Are you experiencing symptoms of depression?

-• Maintenance: Long-term therapy that is often recommended for those with a high risk for recurring depression
+• Maintenance: Maintenance therapy is a form of ongoing treatment often recommended for those with a high risk of recurring depression.

-Please speak to your doctor or psychiatrist if you’re interested in trying medication options for depression treatment.
+Please speak to your doctor or psychiatrist if you’re interested in trying medication for depression.
 While medication can effectively treat depression symptoms in many people, it can be important to remember that it does not typically address the underlying condition.

-Is depression hereditary: What to do if you have a family history of depression
+Is depression hereditary?
+Tips for people with a family history of depression

-If you may be genetically predisposed to developing depression, you might consider the following methods to mitigate the risk that you will develop the disorder.
+If you are genetically predisposed to developing depression, consider the following methods to mitigate the risk of developing the disorder.

-Exercise can release endorphins, which can be defined as neurochemicals with beneficial effects that can boost your mood.
+Exercise can release endorphins, which are neurochemicals that can boost your mood.
 Regular physical activity can act as an early line of defense to safeguard your mental health if you have a genetic predisposition toward depression.

 Build a robust and active support system

 Social isolation can contribute to the severity of depression symptoms, along with being a symptom itself.
-Try to avoid social withdrawal by maintaining active social connections with friends and family.
+Avoid social withdrawal by maintaining active social connections with friends and family.
 Use your emotional support network when you’re having trouble managing your feelings.

 Practice emotional intelligence, awareness, and literacy